SSSNET: Semi-Supervised Signed Network Clustering: Experiments

 \subsubsection{Synthetic Data: Signed Stochastic Block Models (SSBM)}

 A Signed Stochastic Block Model (SSBM) for a network on $n$ nodes with $K$ blocks (clusters), is constructed similar to \cite{SPONGE_AISTATS_2019} but with a more general cluster size definition.

 In our experiments, we choose the number of clusters, the (approximate) ratio, $\rho$, between the largest and the smallest cluster size, sign flip probability, $\eta$, and the number, $n$, of nodes.
-To tackle the hardest clustering task, all pairs of nodes within a cluster and those between clusters have the same edge probability, with more details in SI \ref{SSSNET_appendix:SSBM_more}.
+To tackle the hardest clustering task, all pairs of nodes within a cluster and those between clusters have the same edge probability, with more details in SI~\ref{SSSNET_appendix:SSBM_more}.
 Our SSBM model can be represented by SSBM($n, K, p, \rho, \eta$).